biorack/metatlas/docs/Targeted_Analysis.md

    LBL Gmail account.
 1. You will be prompted to authorize RClone to have edit access to Google Drive.
    Select your lbl.gov Google Account and then click the 'Allow' button.
+1. In your web browser you should then see a message, "Success!
+All done.
+   Please go back to rclone".
 1. Go to [jupyter.nersc.gov](https://jupyter.nersc.gov/) and login using your NERSC account.
 1. Click the 'start' button for a Perlmutter 'Shared CPU Node' and wait for